◊ THE CLASSES: Row & Intensity ◊

-We’re rating the Row class way hard, which is exactly what we expected.
+We’re rating this one Way Hard, which is exactly what we expected.
 I mean, what even is rowing?
-(My legs, glutes, shoulders and core are currently screaming, guys).
-Hive offers the first of their kind in Edmonton, rowing classes that are 45-minutes in length, and have been designed to push you to your limits, using a total of 87% of your muscle mass with every single stroke.
+(My legs, glutes, shoulders and core are currently screaming).
+Hive offers the first of their kind in Edmonton; a 45-minute rowing class that’s designed to push you to your limits, using a total of 87% of your muscle mass with every single stroke.
 Unmistakably high intensity, rowing is also low impact, and produces full body results so it’s a great alternative for those with joint issues or are unable to perform weight-bearing exercises like running or jumping.

-The class started out by getting warmed up and rowing it out on the water rower.
-We thought it was clever that the class broke down sections of the mantra that Abbey chanted to us the whole time: legs – core – arms – arms – core – legs.
-During the first row set we began isolating the movements, this time using arms only and keeping the legs strong and stable.
-After this we got off the rower and did a small arm workout: planks, tricep push-ups, bicep curls and shoulder press (accompanied by pulsing for days).
-For round two we were back on the rower, and this time isolated legs, then it was back off the rower for a leg (and booty) burn which included lunges, squats and lots of pulsing.
-For the third and last blast on the rower we did a nice long sprint with a lot of cheering from the class and Abbey alike.
-After the last turn on the rower it was time to jump back onto our mats and work on our cores with some v-ups, Russian twists and yes… pain.
-After all of this, we didn’t really know if we’d be able to stand, but Abbey led us through a nice round of stretches to cool us down.
-While we have this rated as way hard, the class was completely doable for someone just starting out, with Abbey offering up a few variation for the less experienced rower.
+The class was cleverly structured like the mantra Abbey chanted to us the whole time: legs – core – arms – arms – core – legs.
+We started by getting warmed up on the water rower and then we got into our first of three sets.
+During the first row set, we began isolating the movements using arms only and keeping the legs strong and stable.
+After that, we got off the rower and did a short arm workout that included planks, tricep push-ups, bicep curls and shoulder presses.
+For set two, we were back on the rower, this time isolating our legs.
+Then it was off the rower for a leg (and booty) burn which included lunges, squats and lots of pulsing.
+For the third and final blast on the rower we did a long sprint with a lot of cheering from the class and Abbey alike.
+Then we jumped back onto our mats and worked our core with v-ups, Russian twists and more pain.
+After all of this (and not knowing if we could stand) Abbey led us through a round of stretches to cool us down.
+While we’re rating this Way Hard, the class was completely doable for someone just starting out as Abbey offered variations for the less experienced rower.

-We’re also rating this class Way Hard, though it’s worth noting that it didn’t HAVE to be.
+Also rating this class Way Hard but it’s worth noting it didn’t HAVE to be.
 Intensity is structured to be a body strength and cardio class to add to your fitness schedule – it’s for the athlete that needs more in their daily routine.
 The extra resistance from the weights builds muscle and keeps the joints strong.
 That being said, don’t expect your average strength based class – this class goes super extra by also incorporating a ton of cardio.
 It’s really the ideal full body workout.
 The class is 45 minutes with short breaks and a wide variety of full body exercises that get the heart rate up really quickly.
 The class flowed SUPER intentionally and our internal dialogue went like this: